-Office Hours: Due to the Pandemic, my office hours may be limited or canceled.
-However, I will likely be in my office immediately before and after seminar hours, so this may be an excellent time to talk to me.
+Office Hours: I will likely be in my office immediately before and after seminar hours, so this may be an excellent time to talk to me.
+If you want to talk to me before or after class, please tell me so I will make sure I am in my office.